DevelopedByAnurag/Datscan/README.md

 currently Datscan is just being developed Linux but will soon support other platforms  too...

+## Future Aspects

+1. Add More and More Modules
+2. Add windows Support
+3. Add graphical Support Using canvas
+4. Add Support for better error Handling

 ### Contributing
 Any and all contributions, issues, features and tips are welcome.